 If your employment ends either during or at the end of your leave of absence and your benefit coverage was not terminated during the leave, you or your Employer must make any required premium payments that did not occur.
-If you do not pay for all elected benefit coverages by the due date, your coverage will end on the on the date of termination.
+If you do not pay for all elected benefit coverages by the due date, your coverage will end on your last day worked.